bureus/MMM-Nightscout/README.md

 # MMM-Nightscout
-[Magic Mirror](https://magicmirror.builders/) Module - Display continuous glucose monitoring on your magic mirror.
+[Magic Mirror](https://magicmirror.builders/) Module - Keep track of blood glucose levels with ease thru your magic mirror.
+Display real time blood glucose levels, with trends and warnings.
 Powered by [Nightscout](http://www.nightscout.info/)

 ## Prerequisites and requirments
 1. You need to have Nightscout enabled CGM